 - 1. Clear out all wood material from the machine. - 2.
 If storing for more than 1 month, add stabilizer to the fuel system.
 Run the engine for a few minutes to allow the stabilized fuel to cycle through.
-Refer to the engine manual for further information on engine storage. - 3.
-Thoroughly wash the machine to remove all dirt, mud, and debris. - 4.
-Inspect all moving parts and remove any entangled material. - 5.
-Fold up the live deck. - 6.
+Refer to the engine manual for further information on engine storage. - Thoroughly wash the machine to remove all dirt, mud, and debris. - Inspect all moving parts and remove any entangled material. - 5.
+Fold up the live deck.
+Park the machine away from human activity. - 6.
 Block or chock the wheels. - 7.
 Cover the machine with a waterproof tarp, if storing it inside is not possible.